 The day before a national holiday is one hour shorter.

-According to current legislation in Ukraine, the periodicity of annual leave is determined according to schedules, which are prepared at the beginning of the year and take into account the interests of both the employer, as well as the employee’s wishes.
+According to current Ukrainian legislation, the regularity of annual leave is determined according to schedules prepared at the beginning of the year and consider the interests of both the employer and the employee’s interests.

 Employees who have irregular working hours shall be provided with additional annual leave of up to 7 calendar days per year.

-Ukrainian legislation provides two types of leave without pay:
+Ukrainian legislation allows for two types of leave without pay: